 The North Coast: Bodega Bay, Goat Rock Beach, Armstrong Redwood State Park, Korbel Winery

-Skirt the quaint fishing harbor of Bodega Bay, possibly glimpsing colorful wind surfers, as you head out to Bodega Head for a short hike and views of the Bay, the Sonoma and Marin coasts, Pt.
+On your private scenic tour of the Sonoma coast you might: Skirt the quaint fishing harbor of Bodega Bay, possibly glimpsing the colorful wind surfers or the winter migrating whales, head out to Bodega Head for a short hike and views of the Bay, the Sonoma and Marin coasts, Pt.
 Reyes peninsula, Tomales Point and beyond.
-Return to your car and travel north along the breath-taking coastal cliffs to Goat Rock, where you’ll descend to the water level for a closer look at a scenic arch just offshore.
+Return to your hired car and travel north along the breath-taking coastal cliffs to Goat Rock, where you’ll descend to the water level for a closer look at a scenic arch just offshore.
+Travel south to Tamales Bay and stop in at the town of Inverness for a bit of lunch and talk about the next adventure.
+The path you are on will lead to the San Francisco north coast to the famous and beautiful Point Reyes National Seashore, the Muir Woods redwoods and the sacred view top of Mount Tamalpais.

 Head inland along the beautiful Russian River to Armstrong Redwood State Park to stroll among the towering redwoods before stopping at Korbel Winery for a glass of bubbly to top off your day.